-A carrier meeting either of the exceptions set forth below is not required to apportion income to Virginia.
-In such cases a return must be filed but it is necessary only to enter name and address on appropriate lines, enter a zero on Line 8a, Form 500, check the appropriate box(es) on Line 1, Section A, Schedule 500A, and complete Line 1, Section B of Schedule 500A.
-(Va.
-Code § 58.1-417.)
+A carrier meeting either of the exceptions set forth below is not required to apportion income to Virginia (Va.
+Code § 58.1-417).
+In such cases a return must be filed but it is necessary only to enter the name and address on appropriate lines, enter a zero on Line 8a, check the appropriate box(es) in Section A, Line 1, and complete Section B, Line 1 of Schedule 500A.